Why should you become a VBLL Volunteer

 Parents, take a minute to fill out the volunteer form while registering your child.
 If you are not a parent and would like to volunteer, take a minute to fill out the form while visiting your local registration location.
 Once the Little League Volunteer Application is completed, please submit in-person at the dates/times shown below or through the Volunteer Badge Coordinator via the BOD page.

-VBLL Volunteer Badge Coordinator, Richard Collins will be at the VBLL Office to help facilitate Volunteer ID Badge pick up and Volunteer ID Badge application drop off on the following dates/times :
+The VBLL Volunteer Badge Coordinator will be at the VBLL Office to help facilitate Volunteer ID Badge pick up and Volunteer ID Badge application drop off at various times throughout the season and at the in-person registrations.

 Volunteer Application Form